cleytonfopa/cltv_api/README.md

 This API enables real-time generation of *Customer Lifetime Value (CLTV)* for a specific user.
-By using the user’s activity data within the betting platform, a machine learning model forecasts the expected Gross Gaming Revenue (GGR) accumulation for the subsequent 6 months.
+By using the user’s activity data within the betting platform, a machine learning model forecasts the expected Gross Gaming Revenue (GGR) within 6 months since the the first deposit.

 ## Table of Contents